twosharprocks/Cybersecurity-Resources/Offensive-Security/OSCP/Boxes/Proving Grounds (56) 28/Windows/28 - Squid - Windows.md

 Writeup: https://medium.com/@ardian.danny/oscp-practice-series-26-proving-grounds-squid-d8043f1f77e2
 ---
 # Squid
 Everything about this box was a refresher, and there's no doubt I leaned heavily on the walkthrough as I was doing it.
-Learning about Squid and `spose.py` were interesting, but there's a concern that `spose.py` is pretty niche and I may never have found it (or realised I needed it) without thew walkthrough.
+Learning about Squid and `spose.py` was interesting, but there's a concern that `spose.py` is pretty niche and I may never have found it (or realised I needed it) without the walkthrough.

-Maybe it's just more familiarity though, and with more practice I'll get better at knowing how to tackle this different Windows services.
+Maybe it's just more familiarity though, and with more practice I'll get better at knowing how to tackle different Windows services.
 There's no question I learned more about how proxies work from this box, and setting up FoxyProxy to reach the target's open ports was particularly interesting.

 Figuring out the MySQL query was challenging too, and I'm not sure I would have figured it out without the walkthrough.
-Now that I've done it though I can absolutely see how it works, so there's no question I'd try something similar if I came across the option to enter sql queries into an admin panel again.
-Understanding how those queries relate to the document root is also awesome to know, and not something I ever remember being covered in the course content.
+Now that I've done it though, I can absolutely see how it works, so there's no question I'd try something similar if I came across the option to enter sql queries into an admin panel again.
+Understanding how those queries relate to the document root is also awesome to know, and not something I remember being covered in the course content.

 Finally, this box helped put the pieces together on some of the netcat commands I've been running but not fully understanding - I needed the walkthrough to spell it out, and now that I've seen it in action I actually get what I've been doing previously when I've copy/pasted stuff in to make it work.